OneOfTheInfiniteMonkeys/MTDL/README.md

 From two randomly selected MagTag devices purchased at the same time, the offset difference was found to be ~6 units.

 Calibration is performed by adjusting values in the <a href="https://learn.adafruit.com/scrolling-countdown-timer/create-your-settings-toml-file">settings.toml</a> file stored in the root folder of the CIRCUITPY MagTag device.
-The values m1 and c1 are set to 1.0 and 0.0 in the distribution to cause the display to scale to raw sensor units.
+The values m0 and c0 are set to 1.0 and 0.0 respectively in the distribution to cause the display to scale to raw sensor units used in the compensation calculation y = mx + c .
+Where m is set to m0 and c is set to c1 from the settings.toml file (default values are applied if no settings exist).

 For basic adjustment, if assuming similar performance to the curve shown:
-  1) Set the value of m0 to 0.9826 from the default of 1.0
+  1) Set the value of m0 to 0.9826 from the default of 1.0 in the settings.toml file
   2) Using a charged battery and no USB connection, with the default display sample period of 120 seconds
-  3) Allow the unit to settle at a fixed reference temperature for one hour
+  3) Allow the unit to thermally settle at a fixed reference temperature for one hour
      (The display should update every 2 minutes, a WiFi connection is not required)
-  4) Edit the value c0 in the settings.toml to offset the reading to the ambient room temperature
+  4) Edit the value c0 in the settings.toml to offset the reading to the stabilised reference temperature
+     (e.g if the displayed value is 20 C too low, set c0 to 20.0 in the settings.toml file and reboot the device)

-A more through approach might be to arrange to identify the raw 0 temperature or even performe a custom calibration.
+A more through approach might be to arrange to identify the raw 0 temperature or even perform a custom multi point calibration.
+To perform a custom calibration, set m0 to 1.0 and c0 = 0.0 in the settings.toml file to cause data display in raw values.
+These can then be read to create a calibration curve similar to that shown for specific temperature(s).
+A number of approaches can be taken such as multipoint calibration as desired.
+In the case of the characteristic shown the reference temperature indication had a resolution of 10 times the nominal raw value increments.
+Care was exercised to maintain as low a temperature gradient across the device as practicable e.g. in a thermally controlled environment.

 Note